anr-bmbf-pivot/draft-lenders-dns-cbor/draft-lenders-dns-cbor.md

 ## DNS Responses {#sec:responses}

-DNS responses are encoded as a CBOR array containing up to 5 entries.
+A DNS response is encoded as a CBOR array containing up to 5 entries.

 1. An optional flag field (as unsigned integer),
 2. An optional question section (as array, encoded as described in {{sec:queries}})